davetron5000/faas-is-a-what-now/markdown/more_functions.md

 }
 !END EDIT_FILE

-With these pieces, `js/app.js` becomes not much more than configuration:
+With these pieces, `js/app.js` becomes not much more than configuration.
+We need to register the functions we just created as receivers for some events.
+One event is `newEmailAddress`, which we have the `Database` firing.
+The other two events we'll fir inside `js/app.js` as well:

 !CREATE_FILE js/app.js
 const EventBus         = require("./EventBus.js");